-a.
-Commanding General, IMCOM.
-Execute Installation Management Child and Youth Services (CYS) Program ensuring that IMCOM G9 CYS delivers effective and efficient child and youth services for the Army.

-b.
-Commanding General, IMCOM.
-Approve exceptions to policy to correct Army Higher Headquarters Inspection deficiencies.

-c.
-Director, IMCOM G9 (FWMR) will provide oversight of IMCOM G9 CYS and ensure that CYS is held accountable for implementing all statutory and regulatory requirements.

-d.
-IMCOM G9, CYS, Chief will be responsible to conduct annual oversight inspections and ensure programs operate in accordance with operating standards established by OSD and the Department of the Army.

-e.
-IMCOM G9, CYS, Chief will provide operational guidance to IMCOM Directorates (ID) IAW DoD, Army, and IMCOM policies and advocate for sufficient funding and personnel to sustain the mission.
+- a.
+Commanding General, HQ, IMCOM.
+Execute Installation Management Child and Youth Services (CYS) Program ensuring that IMCOM G9 CYS delivers effective and efficient child and youth services for the Army. - b.
+Commanding General, HQ, IMCOM.
+Approve exceptions to policy to correct Army Higher Headquarters Inspection deficiencies. - c.
+Director, HQ, IMCOM G9 will provide oversight of IMCOM G9 CYS and ensure that CYS is held accountable for implementing all statutory and regulatory requirements. - d.
+Chief, HQ, IMCOM G9 CYS will be responsible to conduct annual oversight inspections and ensure programs operate in accordance with operating standards established by the Office of the Secretary of Defense (OSD) and the Headquarters Department of the Army (HQDA). - e.
+Chief, HQ, IMCOM G9 CYS will provide operational guidance to IMCOM Directorates (ID) IAW DoD, Army, and IMCOM policies and advocate for sufficient funding and personnel to sustain the mission.

-f.
-IMCOM Directorates Europe, Pacific, Readiness, Training and Sustainment will ensure all IMCOM Directorate CYS programs operate IAW Department of Defense, Army, and IMCOM policies to include acting as the liaison between Garrison CYS programs and IMCOM G9 CYS, and reporting Commanders Critical Incident Reports (CCIR) and Reports of Unusual Incidents (RUI) as required.

-g.
-Garrison Commanders/Managers will ensure all Garrison CYS programs operate IAW DoD, Army, and IMCOM policies to include ensuring funding remains in CYS, and providing Command oversight of CYS programs by conducting required visits and ensuring all deficiencies determined by local and higher headquarters inspections are corrected or extensions/equivalencies are in place.

-h.
-Director, Family Morale Welfare and Recreation (DFMWR) will ensure all Garrison CYS programs operate IAW DoD, Army, and IMCOM policies to include ensuring CYS funding remains in CYS, and providing oversight of CYS Programs by conducting required visits, observations, and ensuring all deficiencies determined by local and higher headquarters inspections are corrected or extensions/equivalencies are in place.

-i.
-The Garrison CYS Coordinator will ensure all CYS programs operate IAW DoD, Army, and IMCOM policies to include execution of funding, reporting child abuse and neglect allegations, achieving and maintaining required DoD Certification and program accreditation, delivering funded spaces, staffing programs IAW the approved CYS Enterprise Manning Document (EMD) and correcting all inspection deficiencies.

-j.
-CYS Facility and Program Directors will operate all assigned Garrison CYS programs IAW DoD, Army, and IMCOM policies to include execution of program funding, delivering funded spaces, creating and sustaining a positive and supporting work environment, correcting inspection deficiencies, delivering developmentally appropriate programs, responding to parent concerns, and compensating staff IAW the most current approved CYS Pay Lanes.
+- f.
+IMCOM Directorates Europe, Pacific, Readiness, Training, and Sustainment will ensure all ID CYS programs operate IAW Department of Defense, Army, and IMCOM policies to include acting as the liaison between Garrison CYS programs and HQ, IMCOM G9 CYS, and reporting Commanders Critical Incident Reports (CCIR) and Reports of Unusual Incidents (RUI) as required. - g.
+Garrison Commanders/Managers will ensure all Garrison CYS programs operate IAW DoD, Army, and IMCOM policies to include ensuring funding remains in CYS and providing Command oversight of CYS programs by conducting required visits and ensuring all deficiencies determined by local and higher headquarters inspections are corrected or extensions/equivalencies are in place. - h.
+Garrison Directors, Family and Morale, Welfare, and Recreation (DFMWR) will ensure all Garrison CYS programs operate IAW DoD, Army, and IMCOM policies to include ensuring CYS funding remains in CYS and providing oversight of CYS Programs by conducting required visits, observations, and ensuring all deficiencies determined by local and higher headquarters inspections are corrected or extensions/equivalencies are in place. - i.
+Garrison CYS Coordinators will ensure all CYS programs operate IAW DoD, Army, and IMCOM policies to include execution of funding, reporting child abuse and neglect allegations, achieving and maintaining required DoD Certification and program accreditation, delivering funded spaces, staffing programs IAW the approved CYS Enterprise Manning Document (EMD), and correcting all inspection deficiencies. - j.
+CYS Facility and Program Directors will operate all assigned Garrison CYS programs IAW DoD, Army, and IMCOM policies to include execution of program funding, delivering funded spaces, creating, and sustaining a positive and supporting work environment, correcting inspection deficiencies, delivering developmentally appropriate programs, responding to parent concerns, and compensating staff IAW the most current approved CYS Pay Lanes.